• Skip to primary navigation

 This recipe also easily comes together by hand if you don't have a food processor.
 Just follow these 4 steps to make the dough.

-- Mix the dough: Slowly add the remaining water, a tablespoon at a time, while stirring with a wooden spoon adding just enough to bring the ingredients together.
-There should be a tiny bit of dry flour crumbles in the bowl and the dough should be crumbly rather than sticky.
+4. Mix the dough: Slowly add the remaining water one tablespoon at a time, while stirring with a wooden spoon, adding just enough to bring the ingredients together.
+There should be none or very few dry flour crumbles in the bottom of the bowl.
+The dough should easily stick together but not be sticky.

 Turn the dough out onto a lightly floured surface and proceed with the above steps to work and roll out the dough.